Ikhwaniya/instant-messaging-study/README.md

 If you see anything wrong with this page you can submit a pull request or submit an issue [here](https://github.com/Ikhwaniya/instant-messaging-study/issues).

+[Here's a video](https://www.youtube.com/embed/aHp4eyMLVHM) by privacy advocate "Mental Outlaw" if you don't want to spend time reading and do better with videos (warning; This YouTuber gets very passionate and angry in this video, and they are not Muslim, do not watch around children.)

 I will be writing a Arabic fushah translation soon, so please be patient.

 ## A message for the people stuck in Gaza